 IBPS Clerk Recruitment

-Over 2500 vacancies have been released for 2020-21 recruitment, which is comparatively low from the previous years.
-The total number of vacancies as per the notification released for clerical cadre exam in 2019 was around 12075.
-And the total number of vacancies for IBPS Clerk Exam in 2018-19 was around 7200.
+Over 6000 vacancies have been released for 2022 recruitment, which is comparatively a little higher than the previous years.
+The total number of vacancies as per the notification released for the clerical cadre exam in 2021 was around 5000+.
+And the total number of vacancies for the IBPS Clerk Exam in 2020 was around 2500.

 IBPS Clerk Exam Dates

-IBPS has released the IBPS calendar 2020.
-Given below are the important dates regarding the IBPS Clerk exam 2020:
+IBPS has released the tentative exam schedule for the upcoming recruitment for clerical cadre in the official IBPS calendar 2022 and the notification.
+Given below are the IBPS Clerk 2022 exam date:

 IBPS Clerk Eligibility